 We have modified a corpus linguistics approach [Finch & Chater, 1992] that creates a matrix of term-term similarities.
 For words to be considered similar, they need not actually co-occur, however, they must occur in similar contexts.
 For example, we could deduce that "color" and "colour" were highly similar words because they are used in similar contexts, even though they are not likely to both appear in the same document.
 This approach is similar to others in that word usage within a given window is recorded.
 However, our window size is much smaller because we take into account the position of the words within the window, not just the words themselves.
+In addition, we use the highest frequency words as context words, which are generally removed as stopwords by other approaches.
+These words occur most frequently, and thus provide more statistical information in smaller samples.
+In addition, they provide ad hoc part-of-speech information.
 The fact that the word "the" appears immediately prior to a word w carries much more information about w (i.e., it is a noun or an adjective) than just the fact that the word "the" appears within a 7 word window of w.
 Thus, although we do not do explicit parsing of the text, we do get a quasi-syntactic categorization.